Bachelor of Philosophy (Honours)

 Combine practical business skills with your interests in agriculture to tackle the global challenge of creating a sustainable food future.

-This double major will prepare you to meet the needs of an agricultural industry rapidly being transformed by technology and digital disruption.
+This extended major will prepare you to meet the needs of an agricultural industry rapidly being transformed by technology and digital disruption.

 Agricultural technology is transforming the agricultural sector.
 This data-intensive technology has the potential to significantly increase food production, effectively, efficiently and sustainably.